typestack/class-transformer/README.md

    import 'reflect-metadata';
    ```

-3. ES6 features are used, if you are using old version of node.js you may need to install es6-shim:
+3. ES6 features are used.
+If you are using old version of Node.js, you may need to install `es6-shim`:

    `npm install es6-shim --save`